-Meanwhile, the Global Equity Markets are at their highest levels.
+Meanwhile, the Global Equity Markets are near their higher levels.

-Low interest rates are holding up the Global Economy.
+Very low interest rates are holding up the Global Economy.
 How long can it work?
 Can it help us muddle through?
-US Fed rate hikes will cause major turbulence in many sectors that have got used to free capital over last 8 years.
+Because any US Fed rate hikes will cause major turbulence in many sectors that have got used to free capital over last 10 years.

-Banks, States and Countries Can Still Fail in2017 just like in 2008, Taking Everyone Down in the following sell off.
+Banks, States and Countries Can Still Fail in 2020 just like in 2008, Taking Everyone Down in the following sell off.
 But the same uncertainty offers opportunity.

 As An Investor, You Know The Importance Of Timely And Actionable Market Analysis.

-Stay Ahead with Alpha Investment Newsletter... in 2017 and beyond.
+Stay Ahead with Alpha Investment Newsletter…in 2020 and beyond.

 Charts of the S&P500 Index illustrate a roller-coaster ride of peaks and valleys, but in the end, “buy and hold” investors are pretty much left stuck in the mud when wild market swings take away profits earned over several months.